Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Introduction

 In Section~\ref{detailed asymptotics and uniqueness} we prove Theorems~\ref{asymptotics of the frame} and \ref{main uniqueness theorem}.
 Subsections~\ref{asymptotics for the mean curvature section} and \ref{asymptotics for the frame of eigenvectors} are dedicated to obtaining the required estimates for the mean curvature and constructing the frame of eigenvectors of $\K$.
 In Subsection~\ref{proofs of detailed asymptotics and uniqueness} we conclude the proofs of Theorems~\ref{asymptotics of the frame} and \ref{main uniqueness theorem}.

-Finally, in Appendix~\ref{appendix}, we introduce our conventions regarding notation for constants, norms of tensors, normal Lie derivatives for one parameter families of tensors on $\Sigma$, and our use of the notation $\sharp$ for raising indices.
+Finally, in Appendix~\ref{appendix}, we introduce our conventions regarding notation for constants, norms of tensors, The notation $\lie_{\p_t}T$ for $T$ a one parameter family of tensors on $\Sigma$, and our use of the notation $\sharp$ for raising indices.